Aliases for EIF2AK3 Gene

-The protein encoded by this gene phosphorylates the alpha subunit of eukaryotic translation-initiation factor 2 (EIF2), leading to its inactivation, and thus to a rapid reduction of translational initiation and repression of global protein synthesis.
+The protein encoded by this gene phosphorylates the alpha subunit of eukaryotic translation-initiation factor 2, leading to its inactivation, and thus to a rapid reduction of translational initiation and repression of global protein synthesis.
+This protein is thought to modulate mitochondrial function.
 It is a type I membrane protein located in the endoplasmic reticulum (ER), where it is induced by ER stress caused by malfolded proteins.
-Mutations in this gene are associated with Wolcott-Rallison syndrome. [provided by RefSeq, Jan 2010]
+Mutations in this gene are associated with Wolcott-Rallison syndrome. [provided by RefSeq, Sep 2015]

 GeneCards Summary for EIF2AK3 Gene

 EIF2AK3 (Eukaryotic Translation Initiation Factor 2-Alpha Kinase 3) is a Protein Coding gene.
-Diseases associated with EIF2AK3 include wolcott-rallison syndrome and brain ischemia.
+Diseases associated with EIF2AK3 include wolcott-rallison syndrome and diversion colitis.
 Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and Nanog in Mammalian ESC Pluripotency.
-GO annotations related to this gene include identical protein binding and protein kinase activity.
+GO annotations related to this gene include protein homodimerization activity and transferase activity, transferring phosphorus-containing groups.
 An important paralog of this gene is EIF2AK4.

 UniProtKB/Swiss-Prot for EIF2AK3 Gene